 Like ordinary car insurance, there are a million discounts that you can apply to drop your insurance cost significantly.
 When we got quotes, we didn’t select any of these, but they were all questions on the quote engine that would impact the overall insurance rate:

 Drivers Ed - Many states require it to get a learner’s permit, but even if they don’t, taking a driver’s ed course is one of the best ways for your teen to get a discount on their insurance rates.
-Take a look at our coverage of driver’s ed programs here.
+Take a look at our pick's for the Best Driver’s Ed Programs here.

 Keep up in school - Just like insurers look at adults’ credit scores for an indication of how good they’ll be behind the wheel, they may offer discounts for good grades.
 If your teen earns a “B” average or higher, it’s an option worth looking into.